zenstruck/foundry/README.md

 Without auto-refreshing enabled, the above call to `$post->getTitle()` would return "Original Title".

 **NOTE**: A situation you need to be aware of when using auto-refresh is that all methods refresh the object first.
-If changing the object's state via multiple methods (or multiple force-sets), the previous changes will be lost:
+If changing the object's state via multiple methods (or multiple force-sets), an "unsaved changes" exception will be
+thrown:

 ```php
 use App\Factory\PostFactory;